abpframework/abp/docs/en/Background-Jobs.md

 ### Data Store

 The default background job manager needs a data store to save and read jobs.
-It defines `IBackgroundJobStore` as an abstraction.
-So, you can replace the implementation if you want.
+It defines `IBackgroundJobStore` as an abstraction to store the jobs.

 Background Jobs module implements `IBackgroundJobStore` using various data access providers.
 See its own [documentation](Modules/Background-Jobs.md).
+If you don't want to use this module, you should implement the `IBackgroundJobStore` interface yourself.

 > Background Jobs module is already installed to the startup templates by default and it works based on your ORM/data access choice.

+### Clustered Deployment

+The default background job manager is compatible with [clustered environments](Deployment/Clustered-Environment.md) (where multiple instances of your application run concurrently).
+It uses a [distributed lock](Distributed-Locking.md) to ensure that the jobs are executed only in a single application instance in a time.

+However, the distributed lock system works in-process by default.
+That means it is not distributed actually, unless you configure a distributed lock provider.
+So, please follow the [distributed lock](Distributed-Locking.md) document to configure a provider for your application, if it is not already configured.

 ## Integrations